iamatsomeone/rehike2014Theme/README.md

 This is our development branch for Rehike 0.7, which reworks much of Rehike's internal to work with asynchronous requests.
 Along with that, there will be numerous other codebase cleanups.

 As this is a major update, many things will shift around in this branch.
-Don't expect compatibility with `master`, and # don't main it.
+Don't expect compatibility with `master`, and,

+# Don't main it.

 # Rehike